 I know I must be cautious about being too much in touch with my limbic system, also known as the paleomammalian cortex.
 It’s a powerful part of the brain.
 It can also be thought of as the “base brain” because it is located at the base of the brain and because it has base, paleomammalian concerns.
 It is responsible for a host of things that our larger cerebrums and cerebellums do not process.
 Emotion, behaviour, motivation, olfactory recognition, long-term memory, are some of the base brain’s processes.

-When the limbic system is activated, people often refer to something called “gut reaction,” because they believe they feel something in their guts or at least more centrally located in their bodies than their normal brain activity.
+When the limbic system is activated, people often refer to something called “gut reaction,” because they believe they feel something in their guts or at least they feel a more centrally located stimulus in their bodies than their normal brain activity provides.
 The nervous system does have a neural highway from the brain down the spine to its terminus (in the lower reaches of the body), before it branches out into the lower appendages.
 Maybe that’s the spot that people feel as their “guts.”
 Maybe this is what compels so many men to try to think with the “little head,” at the other end of the neural pathway.